When to plant Currants in Wright County, IA

 Wright County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is May 1 and first fall frost is October 7.

-Wright County County sits in USDA Zone 5a.
+Wright County sits in USDA Zone 5a.
 Currants grows reliably in zones 3a through 7b, so it's a good fit here.

-Can Currants grow in Wright County County's climate?
+Can Currants grow in Wright County's climate?

 Your Wright County Garden Planner — Free